ctekdev/custom-solution-template/README.md

 # custom-solution-template
-Custom solution template JSON and insructions for creating a Visual Studio custom template.
+JSON and instructions for creating a custom template in Visual Studio.